ctphoenix/Python-Course-Material/chapter9.md

     - Consider: Is the skew above 1 for any of these variables?

 *** =hint
-- No hint for this one!
+- No hint for this one.

 *** =pre_exercise_code
 ```{python}